KBA-Learning/KBA_CHF_NPCI_B7/README.md

 Develop a Hyperledger Fabric blockchain solution for managing vehicle insurance claims post-accident.
 The solution will involve multiple participants, namely the Police Department, Government Agency, Insurance Company, and Vehicle Manufacturer.
 Build a Hyperledger Fabric network using minifabric and  list all the containers.
 Add the entire code to a directory Assignment2, and add readme with the steps to run it.
 Add a screenshot of the output.

+**Day2**

+**Assignment 1:**

+1. Create a Dockerfile that uses the official Node.js image (node:18-slim) to run a JavaScript file called hello.js, which prints Hello, Docker World! to the console.
+On a Readme file, write the steps to build the Docker image, run the container, list the image, list the container and see the output message.
+Add a screenshot of the output.
+(Hint: use COPY instruction in Dockerfile)

+2. Write a docker-compose.yml file to run two containers using the same image created above, ensuring that they can run independently.
+Also, include the steps to use Docker Compose to bring up the containers and verify their outputs.
+Add a screenshot of the output.

+**Note**: Add the assignment to the GitHub classroom (https://classroom.github.com/a/I5vJ_OQM) by creating a folder `Assignment1`.